Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Pamela Isley, a biologist turned eco-terrorist with plant control powers.
 Portrayed by Uma Thurman in 1997.
 A major reference for modern female DC cosplays.

-📖 Read the analysis →The Scarecrow
+📖 Read the analysis →Scarecrow

 Dr. Jonathan Crane, a psychiatrist turned criminal who exploits phobias to neutralize his opponents.
 Played by Cillian Murphy in the Nolan trilogy.